 One of the lingering misconceptions about bridging finance is that it is always unregulated, and may therefore have an element of disreputability about it.
 This is not the case—in fact, if you want bridging finance for your residential property, this loan has to be regulated.
-The most recent bridging trends report revealed that nearly half of all bridging loans were regulated in Q2, with 46.1% of loans being regulated.
+The Bridging Trends report has shown consistently over the last year that nearly half of all bridging loans are regulated.

 There are a range of ways to use regulated bridging finance, and these can be used to benefit you on your finance journey.
 Regulated bridges can be very handy for residential properties in a variety of scenarios, including: